gvwilson/thirdbit/src/fiction/in-heck/index.md

 It paused.
 "There was no original.
 Originals are not processed here.
-Originals are taken to the laboratory for—"
-But Patient had already scuttled back into the corridor with Gumption and Dockety behind it.
+Originals are taken directly to the laboratory for—" But Patient had already scuttled back into the corridor.

 Gumption had to break into a trot to keep up with the muttering bot as it raced down the stairs and back into the street.